KatherineMichel/agile-sprint-playbook/gv_user_testing_methodology.md

 ## Contacting Prospective Users

 ### Phone Call
-After reviewing the Recruiter Screener responses automatically collected in a spreadsheet in Google Drive, I choose prospective user testing participants and call each one to confirm participation.
+After reviewing the Recruiting Screener responses automatically collected in a spreadsheet in Google Drive, I choose prospective user testing participants and call each one to confirm participation.

 ### Follow Up Email